S3RAPH-1M/EscapeFromTushonka-SDK/README.md

 ## Support

 If you need support.
-You can join my discord & contact me via DM's or drop a message with a ping inside of the SDK channel under the tarkov category.
+You can join my discord & contact me via DM's or drop a message with a ping inside of the SDK channel under the Tushonka category.
 Click the little icon below to join 🫡

 <p align="left">